hawkinsw/CPPTimes/integerdivision.md

 With that upgrade, the two operands are both `double`s and as a result (obviously) the, er, result of that operation also has the type `double`.
 Exactly what we want.

 So, all that's left is to convince C++ that either `five` or `two` is really a double.
 Because whole numbers (`int`s) are a subset of all numbers, we can assure C++ that it is okay to think about either `five` or `two` as a `double` without losing any information.
-In other words, if C++ considers either `five` or `two` as a double, none of the meaning of $5$ or $2$ will be modified!
+In other words, if C++ considers either `five` or `two` as a double, none of the meaning of $5$ or $2$ will be lost!

+***N.B.***: This is not always 100% guaranteed to be the case.
+There is the possibility that you could store a very, very large whole number and fail to be able to convert it to a double-precision number.
+But, most of the time it works just fine!

-***N.B.***: This assumption does not hold in the opposite direction -- if you store $5.2$ in an `int` the meaning of $5.2$ will change!
-The variable will only store the $5$ -- where did the rest of our value go?
+***N.B.
+(2)***: This assumption does not hold in the opposite direction -- if you think about $5.2$ as an `int`, it will lose some of its essence.
+You will only be able to think about $5$ -- where did the rest of our value go?
 Remember _truncation_?

-C++ gives us an awesome tool known as the `static_cast` that we can use to assure the compiler that we can treat of a variable of one type as a variable of a different type.
+Okay, now for the arm twisting: C++ gives us an awesome tool known as the `static_cast` that we can use to assure the compiler that we can treat of a variable of one type as a variable of a different type.
 Of course there are rules about when it is safe to do this type of operation -- we don't want to be able to tell C++ that a `std::string` is a `bool`.

 ```C++
 #include <iostream>